Yejashi/obsidianNotes/Research/LLVM/Clang/Clang Tooling.md

 ### LibTooling and Clang Tools
 **LibTooling** is a library that provides features for building standalone tools on top of Clang's techniques.

+You can use it like a normal library in your project, without having any dependencies on the clang executable.
+Also, the APIs are designed to be more high-level so that you don't need to deal with many of Clang's internal details, making it more friendly to non-Clang developers.